 Scattered throughout the Sulu Archipelago of the Philippines live the Sama Badjao, a people nobody wants.
 Badjao means "man of the seas."
 By tradition, the people are sea nomads, traveling by boat from one island to the next in search of a fishing harvest.
-But the Sama Badjao are known to other tribes living in the same area as 'palau' or 'lumaan,' both meaning "godforsaken."

 The origin of the Sama Badjao is not clear.
 The Sama originally inhabited the islands and coastal areas between the island of Mindanao and the Sulu Islands.
 Evidence suggests that they began to leave their homeland during the first millennium AD.
 Most moved south and westward, establishing themselves along the main Sulu Archipelago, the Cagayan Sulu Islands, and the eastern Borneo coast.
 Many believe they came from either Sumatra or the South Sea Islands.
 Some think their migration in the first millennium A.D. resulted from expanding Chinese trade.
 Originally, the Sama Badjao may have been a land-based tribe pushed into the seas by population pressures and by more dominant tribes.
 Historically, they held no land or other property ashore, except for small burial islands.
 Through years of oppression, the Sama Badjao have found solace on the seas.